-Spiral Swabs can help remove the wax you have dislodged with the use of drops or irrigation.
-You can safely insert the pointed spiral of soft silicon into your ear and twist it in the indicated direction so that it picks up loosened ear wax.
-Kits come with multiple disposable tips.
+Spiral Swabs can help remove wax you dislodged using drops or irrigation.
+You can safely insert the pointed silicon spiral into your ear and twist it in the indicated direction so it will pick up loosened ear wax.
+These kits come with multiple disposable tips.

 If impacted ear wax blocks sound signals in your ear, removing it could be the easiest and fastest solution to your tinnitus.